 - one person nominated by the Minister for Primary Industries

-- one person nominated by the Minister for Industry, Resources and Energy.
+- one person nominated by the Minister for Resources.

-The Minister for Industry, Resources and Energy considers the recommendations of the assessment panel and consults with the Minister responsible for Aboriginal Affairs and the Minister responsible for Primary Industries on any proposed appointee.
-Following consultation, the Minister for Industry, Resources and Energy may formally appoint members to the arbitration panel.
+The Minister considers the recommendations of the assessment panel and consults with the Minister responsible for Aboriginal Affairs and the Minister responsible for Primary Industries on any proposed appointee.
+Following consultation, the Minister may formally appoint members to the arbitration panel.
 Appointments to the panel are for a maximum of three years.

 For a list of arbitrators, visit the Current arbitrators webpage.

 New members of the Arbitration Panel participate in a one day induction session delivered by the Division of Resources and Energy.
 The induction focuses on the key aspects of the role, understanding the legislation, and includes presentations on landholder and industry perspectives delivered by key stakeholder representatives.

 Arbitrators also attend training seminars provided by the Division of Resources and Energy as required to keep up to date with changes in legislation and any policy initiatives.

 Arbitrators must maintain minimum qualifications and undertake continuous education and training consistent with their formal accreditation requirements.